HAVE QUESTIONS? NEED MORE INFORMATION? | Contact us!

 |White Americans||African Americans|

-The jobs story for white adults remains mostly unchanged in June, with numbers that continue to hold steady.
-The employment picture for African American adults, on the other hand, appears to have improved.
-The percentage of black adults with a job is the highest it has been since February 2009, and the unemployment rate dropped below 11 percent for the first time since August 2008.
+The jobs story for white adults again remains largely unchanged in July, with numbers that continue to hold steady.
+The employment picture for African American adults is more mixed.
+The percentage of black adults with a job remains higher than it has been since February 2009, however the unemployment rate also increased.
+It is likely that unemployment rose as a result of more adults re-entering the workforce and searching for a job.
+The numbers for African American women fluctuated the most in July due to more women looking for work.

 Unemployment numbers of note:

-- June is the first time the employment-to-population ratio for African American men has been over 60 percent since January 2009.
+- The employment-to-population ratio for African American men was over 60 percent in June and July.
+This is the first time it has been that high since January 2009.

-- Despite these improvements, the numbers for African American adults remain worse than white Americans experienced at the lowest point of the Great Recession.
-The unemployment rate for black adults is currently 10.7 percent, and is below 11 percent for the first time since August 2008.
+- Despite improvements, the numbers for African American adults remain worse than white adults experienced at the lowest point of the Great Recession.
+The unemployment rate for black adults is currently 11.4 percent.
+In June 2014 it dipped below 11 percent for the first time since August 2008.
 By contrast, the unemployment rate for white Americans has never reached 10 percent in the 21st Century.
 At its highest, white unemployment reached 9.2 percent (Oct/Nov 2009) while black unemployment rose to 16.9 percent (March 2010).

 - African American teens consistently have the lowest rate of employment, despite also having extremely high unemployment rates.
 This suggests that black teens are looking for work at high rates, but are disproportionately not securing jobs.

-- White and black women are employed at similar rates, but a greater number of black women are still looking for work.
-Despite dropping a full percentage point in June, the unemployment rate for black women (9.0 percent) remains nearly double the rate for white women (4.8).
-The percentage of people working or looking for work differs by 3.4 points between these groups.
+- White and black women are employed at similar rates, but a greater proportion of black women are still looking for work.
+The unemployment rate for black women (10.1 percent) remains double the rate for white women (4.9), while the percentage of black women working or looking for work is 4.4 points higher than white women.

 Overall, the news about (un)employment remains the same: